 Gobert shines in Jazz's 104-88 win over Bucks

 Utah Jazz center Rudy Gobert scores as Milwaukee Bucks' Malcolm Brogdon , Jason Terry and Thon Maker look on in the first half during an NBA basketball game, Wednesday, Feb.
-1, 2017, in Salt Lake City. less Utah Jazz center Rudy Gobert scores as Milwaukee Bucks' Malcolm Brogdon , Jason Terry and Thon Maker look on in the first half during an NBA basketball game, Wednesday, Feb.
-1, 2017, in Salt ... more Milwaukee Bucks head coach Jason Kidd looks on during a time out in the first half of an NBA basketball game, Wednesday, Feb.
+1, 2017, in Salt Lake City.
+Milwaukee Bucks head coach Jason Kidd looks on during a time out in the first half of an NBA basketball game, Wednesday, Feb.
 1, 2017, in Salt Lake City.

 Add your comments below